 To determine the relationship between fluxes and spatial variability in biomass and elevation, the influence of meteorological variables on CO2 uptake needs to first be determined so that structural and spatial influences can be separated from those attributable to changing meteorological conditions.
 During all three periods, meteorological variables had varying influences on CO2 fluxes.
-Landsberg light response curves indicate that NEP and GEP saturated at different levels of PAR depending on the time period within the growing season and available $\theta$ (Fig. 6).
-The amount of precipitation received one week prior to and during the periods studied was higher for P1 (58.2 mm) and P3 (23.1 mm) than for P2 (15.7 mm), and P2 had higher $T{air}$ than the other two periods.
+Landsberg light response curves indicate that NEP and GEP saturated at different levels of PAR depending on the time period within the growing season and available θ (Fig. 6).
+The amount of precipitation received before the periods studied was higher for P1 and P3 than for P2, and P2 had higher T{air} than the other two periods.
 Saturation of NEP and GEP was more pronounced during P1 and P2 and was increasingly linear during P3.
-Table 3 provides information on mean meteorological conditions per period, incoming PAR, $\theta$ , $T{air}$ , and the vapor pressure deficit, all of which likely affected NEP and GEP light response curves during the three periods of study.
+Table 3 provides information on mean meteorological conditions per period, incoming PAR, θ , T{air} , and the vapor pressure deficit, all of which likely affected NEP and GEP light response curves during the three periods of study.

 Saturation of photosynthesis at OJP was consistent with the results of Turner et al. (2003).
 These authors found that two forests (one conifer and one deciduous) tended to saturate at high levels of absorbed PAR because of the low photosynthetic capacity of shade leaves and possible inhibition of photosynthesis of sunlit leaves during the afternoon.
+Within-season influences of incoming PAR on CO2 uptake and lower rates of saturation during P3 (as opposed to P1 and P2) were also found in Hollinger et al. (1999) in a mixed forest.
+Middleton et al. (1997) found that lower water use efficiency, reduced evapotranspiration, and reduced CO2 uptake at OJP in June and July 1994 were caused by low soil moisture and stomatal limitations to photosynthesis.
+They also observed a late summer - early autumn peak in photosynthesis at OJP and attributed this to the maturing of new needles.
+New needles commence growth in June and